Introduction

 Effective Ventilation Strategies for Garage Grilling

-To enhance ventilation, consider implementing these solutions:
+To enhance ventilation, consider these options:

 How should you maintain your grilling equipment?